If you’re interested in translating or adapting this post, pleaseemail us first.

 , old webpack versions).
 If you use the browser

 option, “other” Autoprefixers will not see your browser requirements.
-As a result, they could remove prefixes previously added by Autoprefixer.
+As a result, they could remove the prefixes previously added by Autoprefixer.

 Autoprefixer 7